-You may remember the recent Fino vs Manzanilla conflict, which was actually a wider struggle between Jerez and Sanlúcar which lasted for several years.
+You may remember Fino vs Manzanilla conflict in 2020, which was actually a wider struggle between Jerez and Sanlúcar which lasted for several years.
 There were discussions about the technical differences between Fino and Manzanilla, the production of Fino de Sanlúcar, the representation of Manzanilla within the institutes of the denomination of origin and other matters.
 Over the years numerous debates and confrontations even led to threats about Sanlúcar blowing up the current D.O. structure and starting an entirely separate Consejo Regulador altogether.

 A single production and ageing zone

 Currently the vineyards and pressing houses of the D.O.
 Jerez-Xérès-Sherry are spread out over nine municipalities.
 Young base wines can be produced within the boundaries of this production zone, but the maturation of sherry wines is restricted to the so-called sherry triangle, i.e. the three cities Jerez de la Frontera, Sanlúcar de Barrameda and El Puerto de Santa María.
 See my article about the three types of sherry bodegas for more information on this historic differentiation.

 The new regulations will allow sherry wines to be aged anywhere in the former production zone.
 Bodegas in Trebujena, Chipiona, Chiclana, Rota, Puerto Real and Lebrija can now market their wines with the seal of the denomination of origin (if they comply with all other regulations of course).
 This is quite a historic change because it ends one of the most symbolic elements of sherry, its famous ageing triangle.